Saxenda

 -

-For your first Saxenda request, our doctors ask for a couple of photos to help determine if Saxenda is safe and suitable for you.
-You can submit any full length picture that gives an indication of your weight, as well as one photo showing your weight on scales.
-You don’t have to include your face in the photos and this is kept confidential and will only be reviewed by the ZAVA medical team.
+Requesting Saxenda from a ZAVA doctor is quick and easy.
+Simply complete a short questionnaire about your health.
+For your first Saxenda request, our doctors ask for three photos to help determine if Saxenda is safe and suitable for you.
+You can submit any two full-length pictures (side view and front view) that gives an indication of your weight, as well as one photo showing your weight on scales.
+All photos are entirely confidential and will only be reviewed by the ZAVA medical team for prescribing purposes.

-Your Saxenda treatment will be sent to you using cold chain refrigerated transport.
+Your Saxenda treatment will then be sent to you using cold chain refrigerated transport.
 Due to cold chain requirements, requests reviewed after 4pm on a Thursday will be dispatched on the Monday, for a Tuesday delivery.

 -